liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 To upload a new version of an asset, the frontend sends a PUT request with enctype="multipart/form-data" to the asset URL.
-The PUT request may contain the same keys as a POST request used to create a new asset, but all of them are optional -- if a field isn't change by the update, there is no need to include the key.
+The PUT request may contain the same keys as a POST request used to create a new asset.

+The `data.adhocracy_core.sheets.asset.IAssetData.data` key is required, since the only use case for a PUT request is uploading a new version of the binary data (everything else is just metadata).

+The `data.adhocracy_core.sheets.asset.IAssetMetadata.mime_type` may be omitted if the new MIME type is the same as the old one.

 If the `content_type` key is given, is *must* be identical to the current content type of the asset (changing the type of resources is generally not allowed).

-Typically, the PUT request will be used to replace the binary data of the asset, hence it will contain the `data.adhocracy_core.sheets.asset.IAssetData.data` key.
-But it's also allowed to omit that key and only change the `data.adhocracy_core.sheets.asset.IAssetMetadata.filename`, for example.

 Only those who have *editor* rights for an asset can PUT a replacement asset.
 If an image is replaced, all its cropped sizes will be automatically